bnnyng/garden/content/Consciousness.md

 ---
 Consciousness can be divided into two subtypes. **Phenomenal consciousness** involves subjective experiential states and phenomenology; individual instances of experience are called [[Qualia are individual instances of subjective, conscious experience arising from perceptions|qualia]]. **Access consciousness** includes all the information that is globally available for reasoning and report in a cognitive system.

-The materialist position is that consciousness has a physical explanation. [[epiphenomenal-qualia|Jackson (1982)]] shows how [[Mary's Room disproves a materialist basis for consciousness]].
+The materialist position is that consciousness has a physical explanation. [[1982-jackson-epiphenomenal-qualia|Jackson (1982)]] shows how [[Mary's Room disproves a materialist basis for consciousness]].

 Scientific explanations of consciousness include:
 - Recurrent processing theory